 - BeWell Programs

-As part of the BeWell SHALA and Wellness Profile, you provide personal information, including name, age, phone number, email address, gender, lifestyle behaviors, physical activity, attitudes, screening data, and other health information.
+As part of the BeWell SHALA, Wellness Profile, and Engagement activities, you provide personal information, including name, age, phone number, email address, gender, lifestyle behaviors, physical activity, attitudes, screening data, behavioral action plans, and other health information.
+If you participate in advising or coaching, session notes are created.
 If you choose to upload your screening information that has been collected by your physician, then that information will be entered into our databases.
 If you participate in BeWell Berry activities, such as classes or workshops, including those delivered by departments outside of BeWell, you may be asked to provide personal information, including name, phone number, employee ID, and email address to the department offering the class or workshop.
 If you are a Healthy Work Environment (HWE) ambassador, your name and contact information will be visible to BeWell participants who are searching for an HWE group to join.
 If you participate in the Healthy Work Environment (HWE) program, your ambassadors will collect your participation data as related to HWE goals and make decisions regarding eligibility for HWE-related incentives and provide this information to the BeWell Program.
 Each HWE group is responsible for determining how HWE participation information will be collected.
 HWE participants should ask their ambassador for specifics.
 Spouses/registered domestic partners are not eligible for receiving the monetary Berry incentive but may participate in BeWell workshops.
 In that case, the same information may be collected from them.

 We periodically use surveys to gather additional information about you.
 The surveys collect personal information, including age, phone number, gender, demographic variables, lifestyle behaviors, attitudes, and health information.